zhullyb/monyhar/monyhar/mojo/core/embedder/README.md

 its lifetime.

 Typically an application will create a dedicated background thread and give its `TaskRunner` to Mojo.
-Note that in Chromium, we use the existing "IO thread" in the browser process and content child processes.
+Note that in Monyhar, we use the existing "IO thread" in the browser process and content child processes.
 In general, any thread used for Mojo IPC support must be running a `base::MessagePumpType::IO` loop.